pedropintosilva/bella/readme.md

-# Intro
+﻿# Bella: Makes your website out of ODF documents
-The goal here is to have a nice way to generate and maintain a static website based solely on standardized OpenDocument format (ODF).
-For lazy people or perhaps, could be an nice way to maitaing relatives' webpages
+The goal here is to have a nice way to generate and maintain a static website based solely on standardized OpenDocument format (ODF), currently just the ODT file extension.

 * No JS
 * Helps you with your new website (portfolio, blog)